AlirezaHPC/365-examples-from-JavaScript/README.md

 156: Displays a program that reads a number and calculates it using the multiplication method of digits above 5.
 157: Returns and displays a program that receives a person's age in years, months, and days, converts it to days, hours, minutes, and seconds by methods (365 days per year and 30 days per month).
 158: The program that receives the year determines whether it is a leap or not?
-159: A program that calculates and prints the largest divisor of two numbers using a recursive method.
+159: A program that calculates and prints the largest divisor of two numbers using a method.